Ready for Recovery?

 Even though withdrawal symptoms are rare and aren’t likely to be as dangerous as the withdrawal symptoms of alcohol or benzodiazepines, they could cause uncomfortable and disturbing symptoms.
 Some common withdrawal symptoms include:

 The safest way to go through inhalant withdrawal is to go through a medical detox program with 24-hour monitoring.

-Inhalants represent an extremely dangerous form of drug use.
+Inhalants represent a hazardous form of drug use.
 Different chemicals can cause serious side effects, some of which can be deadly.
 Addiction is a chronic condition that often gets worse if it’s ignored.
-Though inhalants aren’t normally chemically addictive, each use is dangerous, and substance use disorders often lead to the use of other drugs.
+Though inhalants aren’t normally chemically addictive, each use is dangerous, and substance use disorders often lead to other drugs.

-Addressing a substance use problem as early as possible may mean avoiding some of the most unpleasant consequences of drug abuse like long term health problems.
-Learn more about inhalant addiction today to take your first steps toward lasting freedom from active addiction.
+Addressing a substance use problem as early as possible may mean avoiding some of the most unpleasant consequences of drug abuse, like long-term health problems.
+Learn more about inhalant addiction today by calling Harmony Hills at 855.494.0357 to take your first steps toward lasting freedom from active addiction.